ufsccosmos/S82X-AGN-Morphology/README.md

 - `contrast_ratio`: After separating the AGN point source and the host galaxy, we calculated the AGN-to-host galaxy flux contrast ratio (in the corresponding band, depending on the redshift --- see `Table 1` in the paper).

 ### Columns from running [GaMPEN](https://ghosharitra.com/gampen.html)
 Here we use $R_e$ (effective radius) as an example.
 Cases are similar for other structural parameters.
-Since we are using PSFGAN outputs as GaMPEN inputs, all three structural parameters from GaMPEN outputs refer to the PSFGAN-recovered host galaxy only, not the entire AGN PS + host galaxy.
+Since we are using `PSFGAN` outputs as `GaMPEN` inputs, all three structural parameters from `GaMPEN` outputs refer to the `PSFGAN` recovered host galaxy only, not the entire AGN PS + host galaxy.
 Note that this information is valid for the corresponding band only (depending on the redshift --- see `Table 1` in the paper).
 - `preds_R_e_asec_mean`: Mean of `GaMPEN` predicted distribution for parameter $R_e$ (in arcsec --- the same unit is used for other $R_e$ columns)
 - `preds_R_e_asec_median`: Median of `GaMPEN` predicted distribution for parameter $R_e$
 - `preds_R_e_asec_std`: Standard deviation  of `GaMPEN` predicted distribution for parameter $R_e$